SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/clausal-relationships.md

 »⟮A tag question⟯« is ⟮＿an interrogative clause＿⟯ which is formed from ⟮＿a declarative clause＿⟯ plus ⟮＿a question tag＿⟯.
 ⟮＿Tag questions＿⟯ express ⟮＿polar questions＿⟯.
 »⟮A question tag⟯« is ⟮＿a constituent＿⟯ required for ⟮creating ＿a tag question＿⟯.
-⟮＿A question tag＿⟯ may be ⟮＿a question tag simple lexical unit＿⟯, or ⟮＿a question tag complex constituent＿⟯.
+⟮＿A question tag＿⟯ may be ⟮＿a question tag simple lexemic unit＿⟯, or ⟮＿a question tag complex constituent＿⟯.
-»⟮a question tag simple lexical unit⟯« is ⟮＿a question tag＿⟯ which is ⟮a single ＿lexical unit＿⟯.
+»⟮a question tag simple lexemic unit⟯« is ⟮＿a question tag＿⟯ which is ⟮a single ＿lexemic unit＿⟯.
 »⟮a question tag complex constituent⟯« is ⟮＿a question tag＿⟯ which is ⟮＿a constituent＿ with more complex internal structure⟯.
 In ⟮＿a tag question＿⟯, ⟮both ＿the declarative clause＿ and ＿the question tag＿⟯ ⟮can (possibly) have ＿positive/negative polarity＿⟯.
 The ⟮four (2*2)⟯ ⟮possible ＿polarity＿ combinations⟯ in ＿a tag question＿ may create ⟮various combinations of⟯ ⟮＿polarity of the expected answer＿⟯ and ⟮＿pragmatic effects＿⟯.